parky128/session-client/README.md

       ALSession.setUserAuthentication(proposal);

-Takes a proposal parameter in the format of an authentication response object defintion from AIMS - [response format](https://console.account.alertlogic.com/users/api/aims/#api-AIMS_Authentication_and_Authorization_Resources-Authenticate)
+Takes a proposal parameter in the format of an [AIMS authentication resource](https://console.account.alertlogic.com/users/api/aims/#api-AIMS_Authentication_and_Authorization_Resources-Authenticate)

 **getUserAuthentication**

-Returns currently logged in user's AIMS authentication object.
+Returns the currently logged in user's AIMS authentication resource.

       ALSession.getUserAuthentication();

-**setActive**
+**setActingAccount**

-Sets the active account for the current authenticated user
+Sets the acting account for the current authenticated user

-      ALSession.setActive(proposal)
+      ALSession.setActingAccount(account)

-Takes a proposal parameter in the format of an authentication account object defintion from AIMS - [response format](https://console.account.alertlogic.com/users/api/aims/#api-AIMS_Authentication_and_Authorization_Resources-Authenticate)
+Takes an account parameter in the format of an [AIMS account resource](https://console.account.alertlogic.com/users/api/aims/#api-AIMS_Authentication_and_Authorization_Resources-Authenticate)

-**getActive**
+**getActingAccount**

-Returns an AIMS authentication account details object for the current active account.
+Returns an the current acting account (modelled on an AIMS account).

-      ALSession.getActive();
+      ALSession.getActingAccount();

 **getToken**